mohammad-zisadul-islam/ELK-Stack-Cortex-Manual-Setup-on-Ubuntu-24.04/README.md

-# ELK-Stack-Cortex-Manual-Setup-on-Ubuntu-24.04
+# Cortex-Manual-Setup-on-Ubuntu-24.04
-## Last Update Date: April 23, 2026
+- Last Update Date: April 23, 2026
-## Contex : Mohammad Zisadul islam
+- Contex : MOHAMMAD ZISADUL ISLAM

 **This document explains how to perform a manual installation of the ELK Stack and Cortex on an Ubuntu 24.04.4 operating system.
 The purpose of this project is to manually set up a log management and security analysis system by utilizing the ELK stack and Cortex.
 In this project, it is shown that the ELK stack can be installed and configured in order to have a log management tool as well as a Cortex to be used for incident response and observable analysis tasks.**